abcsFrederick/spacesavers2/docs/mimeo.md

 - KronaTSV is tab-delimited with first column showing the number of duplicate bytes and every subsequent column giving the folder depths.
 - ktImportText is then used to convert the KronaTSV to KronaHTML which can be shared easily and only needs a HTML5 supporting browser for viewing.

+#### Blamematrix

+- rows are folders as 1 level deeper than the "mindepth"
+- columns are all individual usernames, plus an "allusers" column
+- only duplicate-bytes are reported